fergusq/sc-interpreter/README.md

 **These instructions are for Linux**

-To build sc-pp, you need phl environment.
+To build sc-interpreter, you need phl environment.
 Using installation script is the recommended way.

 ### Installing PHL environment